adjust/dev-docs/docs/web/recording/global-params.md

 ## Global callback parameters

-If you [register a callback URL](hc:/set-up-callbacks ) in the Adjust dashboard, Adjust sends a GET request to your callback URL when the SDK records a session or event.
+If you [register a callback URL](hc:set-up-callbacks
+) in the Adjust dashboard, Adjust sends a GET request to your callback URL when the SDK records a session or event.

 You can configure global callback parameters to your servers.
 Once you configure parameters, the SDK appends them to your callback URL.
 You can use this information to analyze your users' in-app behavior with your BI system.